 A different way of looking at entry fees

 If you are looking at a CCRC that requires an entry fee, such as Christwood, the dollar figure might appear financially daunting at first glance.
 Upon closer examination, however, a CCRC entry fee is more or less an investment in your peace of mind.
-You are in essence paying in advance to have easy access to whatever level of care services you may eventually require as you grow older.
+You are in essence paying in advance to have easy access to whatever level of care services you may eventually require as you grow older, at a significantly discounted fee.
 That investment — a portion of which may be refundable depending upon your contract type — can alleviate stress for both you and your loved ones.

 No matter which entry fee financing approach you are considering, it is wise to talk with an experienced financial advisor and accountant before making a decision and signing a CCRC contract.
 These professionals can give you tailored guidance based on your unique financial situation so ensure you are making the best choice.